kaylakross/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
+    when variables are created inside of a function, those variables will only ever be available inside of the function
 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

 ## Introduction